Wadgaon Darya

 Wadgaon Darya is a village in Parner taluka in Ahmednagar district of state of Maharashtra, India.

 Religion

 The majority of the population in the village is Hindu.

 The language which is spoken by the inhabitants is called Marathi.

-Daryabai is one of the big temples of Maharashtra and there are also monkeys, caves, various medicinal plants, water parks, and birds.
+Daryabai Velhabai Mandir is one of the big temples of Maharashtra and there are also monkeys, caves, various medicinal plants, water parks, and birds.

 Economy

 The majority of the population has farming as their primary occupation.